matheusleo/matheusleo/README.md

 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)
 ![GitLab](https://img.shields.io/badge/gitlab-%23181717.svg?style=for-the-badge&logo=gitlab&logoColor=white)

-That is what I have alredy seen, but I do not pretend to stop here!
-I will hold on to my studies to learn each time more and more.
+That is what I have already seen, but I do not plan to stop here!
+I will hold on to my studies to learn more and more.

-## What I already did?
+## What I have already done?

 One of my projects that you can check is my [personal portfolio](https://matheusleo.github.io/my-profile/) - which I will update and, maybe, release a version 2.0 with a new design and using new tools.